ErkanMilli/3MT-RoadSeg/README.md

 |----------|-----------|-----------|-----------|
 | 3MT-RoadSeg |  Y  |  Y  |  Y  |

+You can download the weights belonging to the pre-trained HRNet backbones from  [source](https://github.com/HRNet/HRNet-Image-Classification).

 ## References
 This repository has been built upon the foundation of repository [Multi-Task-Learning-PyTorch](https://github.com/SimonVandenhende/Multi-Task-Learning-PyTorch).